openwrt/docker/README.md

 for our CI you may use the scripts to build containers on your own.

 > [!WARNING]
-> Starting with the branch of OpenWrt 24.10 any snapshot (aka nightly) builds no
+> Starting with the branch of OpenWrt 24.10 any snapshot (aka nightly), builds no
 > longer contain the actual binaries but instead a `setup.sh` script.
 The
-> environment variables are set automatically per contaier to download the
+> environment variables are set automatically per container to download the
 > correct archive containing the SDK/ImageBuilder/rootfs.
-This reduces
+This dramatically
-> dramatically bandwidth and storage usage.
+> reduces bandwidth and storage usage.
 Sorry for the inconvenience.

 Available containers: